 Joe and Aaron sought AWA certification to distinguish their chicken and eggs in the marketplace, and to demonstrate their commitment to high-welfare production.
 “We are proud to be a part of an organization that encourages responsible animal husbandry and local family farms,” Joe explains.
 “We have always developed our farming practices with the welfare of our animals foremost in minds.
 Being able to display our involvement in AWA demonstrates our high standards of animal husbandry to our customers, as well as to other local farmers.”

 The long-term goals at Down to Earth Farm are to expand production and make their products available to as many local consumers as possible.
 Joe and Aaron value local agriculture and want to help support their community by offering a healthy, affordable alternative to conventional poultry products.
 Further goals include engaging their local economy through future job creation and partnerships with other locally supported businesses.

-AWA-certified eggs and chicken (whole birds and various cuts) from Down to Earth Farm are available at area farmers’ markets.
-For more information visit http://downtoearthfarming.com/ or join the farm on Facebook at: www.facebook.com/downtoearthfarming.
+Certified AWA eggs and chicken (whole birds and various cuts) from Down to Earth Farm are available at area farmers’ markets.
+For more information visit the farm’s Facebook page.